Growing Grass

 Weed Control:

-Keep an eye out for weeds and address them promptly.
 Use herbicides or manual removal, depending on the extent of the weed problem.

 Maintaining a healthy lawn reduces the ability for many weeds to establish.